atakancengizkurt/atakancengizkurt.github.io/README.md

 You can see my projects and check my CV.

-- Good day and good coding
+- Good day and good coding...